jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

   )
 }

-// Don't put this in the global scope in production. const usersByIdLoader = new Dataloader(loadUsersByIds)
+// Don't put this in the global scope in production, per above. const usersByIdLoader = new Dataloader(loadUsersByIds)

 async function user({ id }) {